Adina Emilia De Zavala: Saving the Alamo

 By the late 1880s, the historic San Antonio missions were falling into disrepair and becoming subject to vandals.
 De Zavala's initial efforts were towards saving these historical structures, in particular the Mission San Antonio de Valero otherwise known as the Alamo.
 The public entrance known as the Alamo's mission chapel was already owned by the State of Texas, which had purchased the building from the Roman Catholic Church in 1883 and had given custody to the City of San Antonio.
-The city had made no improvements to the chapel structure, and ownership did not include the long barracks, which was owned by wholesale grocer Gustav Schmeltzer.
-Italian-born sculptor Pompeo Luigi Coppini of the Alamo Cenotaph fame, related that Adina and his wife Elizabeth di Barbieri Coppini, "went out every day with our horse and buggy, calling on all the merchants of the town for some contributions of bricks, lumber, cedar posts, or wire to repair fences.
+The city had made no improvements to the chapel structure, and ownership did not include the Long Barrack, which was owned by wholesale grocer Gustav Schmeltzer.
+Italian-born sculptor Pompeo Luigi Coppini of the Alamo Cenotaph fame, related that Adina, accompanied by Pompeo's wife Elizabeth di Barbieri Coppini, "went out every day with our horse and buggy, calling on all the merchants of the town for some contributions of bricks, lumber, cedar posts, or wire to repair fences.
 These articles, in lieu of money, were to be used in repairing all the missions, the chapel of the Alamo included."